 Stephan Lemm on Circular Economy as Business Strategy

-With a strong track record as CEO, Managing Director and Advisor to the Board in small, medium and large companies as Intersport, Stephan Lemm founded his own consultancy where he is focusing on digital transformation, organizational redesign, change management, and transformational leadership.
+With a strong track record as CEO (e.g. at Intersport), Managing Director and Advisor to the Board, Stephan Lemm today is not only a partner at Stanton Chase but also founded his own consultancy where he is focusing on digital transformation, organizational redesign, change management, and transformational leadership.
 For Stephan, Circular Economy is not just an environmental imperative, it’s a smart business strategy that enhances economic benefits and long-term business resilience.

 by Ricarda Gallmann | Sep 13, 2024